brophdawg11/remix-validity-state/README.md

 #### Styling

 This library aims to be pretty hands-off when it comes to styling, since every use-case is so different.
 We expect most consumers will choose to create their own custom markup with direct usage of `useValidatedInput`.
-However, for simple use-cases of `<Field />` we expose a handful of stateful classes on the elements you may hook into with your own custom styles:
+However, for simple use-cases of `<Input>` we expose a handful of stateful classes on the elements you may hook into with your own custom styles:

 - `rvs-label` - added to the built-in `<label>` element
   - `rvs-label--touched` - present when the input has been blur'd